 The money market usually involves less risk as the market is liquid and funds are for the short-term.
 Due to long-term maturity and comparatively less liquidity, the risk in the capital market is more.

 It helps borrowers to meet their short-term funding requirements.
 Due to its long-term nature, the capital market works more toward stabilizing the economy by mobilizing the savings.

 Since the time duration is short and the risk is less, returns in the money market are also less.
 Return in the capital market is more as the investment is for more duration.

 Relevance to Economy

-Money market helps to boost liquidity in an economy.
-Capital market, on the other hand, converts savings into productive investments.
+The money market helps to boost liquidity in an economy.
+On the other hand, the capital market converts savings into productive investments.

 Money market instruments have a max maturity period of one year.
 In the capital market, there is no specified maturity period for the instruments, but it is always more than a year.